kikoso/lopez-manas/content/_index.md

 I'm passionate about photography.
 My Nikon Z8, which I picked up in Japan, goes with me often, and I occasionally upload my work to [500px](https://500px.com/eenriquelopez).

 Finance is another area I’ve grown into.
 I've been investing thoughtfully since 2017, focusing on dividend-paying companies with a history of consistent growth.
-I prefer a long-term, steady approach that aligns with my personality—quiet and deliberate.
+I prefer a long-term, steady approach that aligns with my personality-quiet and deliberate.
 Lately, I've also been exploring data visualization and analysis, particularly using Kotlin.
 I [spoke about it at the KotlinConf in 2025](https://kotlinconf.com/speakers/2f606e32-997a-4b74-8420-76a47e7d66a3/).

 I hold a Master’s in Computer Science and am currently finishing a second Master’s in Economics, with an emphasis on theory rather than business administration.
 Over the years, I’ve spoken at various conferences, mainly on Kotlin, Java, Android, and AI.